Q 1. What is IGST?

 Q 4.
 What are the salient features of the draft IGST Law?

 Ans.
-The draft IGST law contains 33 sections divided into 11 Chapters.
-The draft, inter alia, sets out the rules for determination of the place of supply of goods.
-Where the supply involves movement of goods, the place of supply shall be the location of goods at the time at which the movement of goods terminates for delivery to the recipient Where the supply does not involve movement of goods, the place of supply shall be the location of such goods at the time of delivery to the recipient In the case of goods assembled or installed at site, the place of supply shall be the place of such installation or assembly.
+The draft IGST law contains 25 sections divided into9 Chapters.
+The law, inter alia, sets out the rules for determination of the place of supply of goods.
+Where the supply involves movement of goods, the place of supply shall be the location of goods at the time at which the movement of goods terminates for delivery to the recipient.
+Where the supply does not involve movement of goods, the place of supply shall be the location of such goods at the time of delivery to the recipient.
+In the case of goods assembled or installed at site, the place of supply shall be the place of such installation or assembly.
 Finally, where the goods are supplied on board a conveyance, the place of supply shall be the location at which such goods are taken on board.

 Q 5.
 What are the advantages of IGST Model?